 - a.
-All paid and volunteer childcare workers, children and youth Sunday School teachers and workers, and all youth leaders are required to read and sign Franconia UMC's Child Protection Policy indicating compliance. - b.
-All children and youth workers will also be required to attend a minimum of one (1) training session related to the Franconia UMC's Child Protection policy at least once a year.
-These training sessions are offered twice a year by trained personnel. - 2.
-Vacation Bible School and Special Events - a.
-Vacation Bible School teachers and workers at Franconia UMC will be required to read the policy and sign the acknowledgment form before being able to participate in the program.
-This protocol also applies to all other church sponsored children and youth events.
+All paid and volunteer childcare workers, children and youth Sunday School teachers and workers, and all youth leaders are required to read and sign FUMC's Child Protection Policy indicating compliance. - b.
+All children and youth workers will also be required to attend a minimum of one (1) training session related to the FUMC's Child Protection policy at least once a year.
+These training sessions are offered twice a year by trained personnel.

-a.
+2. Vacation Bible School and Special Events

+- a.
+Vacation Bible School teachers and workers at FUMC will be required to read the policy and sign the acknowledgment form before being able to participate in the program.
+This protocol also applies to all other church sponsored children and youth events. - b.
 Leaders of community groups of children and/or youth who use the church facilities will be required to read and sign the Child Protection policy and the hold harmless agreement.
 Church facilities will not be available to groups whose leaders refuse to read and sign said policy.

-3. Adult Supervision of Children and Youth
+3. Adult/Child Supervision

 - a.
-At least two non-related adults (including at least one screened adult) will always be present for all events involving children and youth. - b.
-In the event two non-related adults cannot be present in the room, a screened designated roamer will regularly check on groups with one adult. - c.
+Children/youth leaders will be assigned in teams of two or more unrelated persons whenever there is an in-person function involving children/youth. - b.
 Should there be an overnight event at church involving children/youth, or should such a group leave the church premises, the gender of leadership must reflect the gender mix of the group.
-At no time will there be a single adult with a segment of the group. - d.
-Community groups of children/youth which meet at Franconia UMC will comply with the Adult/Child Supervision policy. - e.
-At no time will Franconia UMC be out of compliance with the United Methodist Church Book of Discipline and the Commonwealth of Virginia Adult/Child Supervision Ratio. - 4.
-Bathroom Support - a.
-If a child needs help in the bathroom, only a screened adult will be allowed to provide assistance and support. - b.
-An adult/youth who has not been screened may take a child to the bathroom, but may not enter the bathroom. - 5.
-Transportation of Children and Youth To and From Events- - a.
-At the start of the school year, all parents/guardians will be given a release form to complete with names and phone numbers of those authorized to pick up their child/youth.
+At no time will there be a single adult with a segment of the group. - c.
+Community groups of children/youth which meet at FUMC will comply with the Adult/Child Supervision policy. - d.
+At no time will FUMC be out of compliance with the United Methodist Church Book of Discipline and the Commonwealth of Virginia Adult/Child Supervision Ratio.